We Love To See

 We provide modern, personalized, feline-exclusive veterinary care with a focus on low-stress handling.
 Our services include feline wellness and sick appointments, surgeries, dental procedures, and end of life care.

-Our clinic follows the AAFP Feline Friendly Gold Practice Standards, and we are in the process of pursuing Fear Free Practice Certification.
+Our clinic follows the AAFP Feline Friendly Gold Practice Standards, and we achieved our Fear Free Practice Certification in 2022.

 Our Team